KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 Needing the medium for motion does not make the medium the author of the destination.
 The ocean does not author the shore; a road does not author the city it leads to.
 Structon is a conduit, not a gatekeeper.

 Its bidirectionality is not an endorsement of both flows — it is a functional necessity that prevents premature collapse into singularity.
 Collapse is a permanent possibility, not an inevitability.
 Possibility is not authorship.
-To call the need for the medium a "prison" is to call all existence a prison, and the only alternative would be cessation.
+To call the need for the medium a "prison" is to call all definable existence a prison, and the only alternative would be cessation.

 ### Shred Integration